mlncn/mlncn.github.com/_drafts/2012-xx-xx-origins-of-activore.md

 title: How I Became An Activore
 ---

-Writing about the origin of Activore feels odd because i cannot claim a scrap of credit for the initial idea— yet i am in the middle of bringing it into the world.
-This is because bringing together Wes and Brian
+I cannot claim a scrap of credit for the initial idea of Activore— yet i am in the middle of bringing it into the world.

-It's all in who you know, really— in this case, two of my co-founders.
+It's all in who you know— in this case, two of my co-founders.

+The most important thing i did for Activore was bring Wes and Brian together.

 Brian Dominick came to <a href="http://agaric.com/">Agaric</a> in the beginning of January 2012, and led us on our best year for revenues, ever.
 Agaric, founded in 2006, is a web development shop organized as a collective of equal worker-owners (or, simply, principals).
 Brian joined in large part because of his interest in structuring egalitarian organizations.